Fly masks and other things to help protect your horse’s head this summer

 Hurrah, it’s summer … but where is all the sun?
-As the typical British summertime gets underway it’s time we reach for the rugs and fly masks for horses, to protect them from flies and unwanted pets.
-Despite the sun not making much of an appearance the risk and irritation still prevails.
+As the typical British summertime gets underway it’s time we reach for the rugs and fly masks for horses to protect them from flies and unwanted pets.
+Despite the sun not making much of an appearance, the risk and irritation still prevail.

 One of last year’s most prominent sellers was the Shires Fine Mesh Fly Mask, available with or without ears.
 This ergonomically shaped mask fastens with velcro under the cheekbones to fit securely, with fleece edging to protect from rubbing.
 This mask offers up to 60% UV protection from the sun along with raised seems to lift the mask from the horse’s eyes.

-The Shires Fine Mesh Fly Mask, featured here, is available in a selection of colours and sizes on Amazon from £13.98 – £19.99 (price dependent on size requirements.
+The Shires Fine Mesh Fly Mask is available in a selection of colours and sizes on Amazon from £13.98 – £19.99 (price dependent on size requirements.

 Fly masks come in all shapes and sizes.
 Modern-day masks tend to fit over the ears, eyes and can extend to the nose.
 However, the fly traditional fly fringe is still a popular choice for owners who have a horse who doesn’t like the mesh covering.